 - Share your vision with a trusting friend or partner.
 The more you share your vision with others, you actually strengthen your subconscious belief that you can achieve it.
 Have your partner or friend do this exercise and share your visions with each other.

-- Read your vision list every day and evening.
+- Read your vision every day and evening.

-- Turn your visions into specific goals.
+- Turn your vision into a specific goal.
 Just like a GPS, you have to enter a specific address.
-Think of your goals that have come out of your vision exercise as achievable, as long as you write them down and put a date and time that you want to achieve them by.
+Think of your goal that has come out of your vision exercise as achievable, as long as you write it down and put a date and time that you want to achieve this vision by.

-- Take action on the most meaningful goals you want to achieve over the next year.
+- Take action on the most meaningful goal, or goals, if you have more than one, that you want to achieve over the next year.
 Track your goals like you are using a GPS every day.

 Finally, be open-minded as to how your internal GPS will work for you.
 Don’t be surprised when you wake up tomorrow to see you are already starting to use your internal GPS.